ercoppa/wifs2023-tutorial/01-aflpp-examples/02-example-persistent-mode/README.md

 # Credits

-The target is taken from https://github.com/mykter/afl-training
+The orirginal target was taken from https://github.com/mykter/afl-training